© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Caerphilly Iron Furnace is a scheduled monument protected by Cadw under reference GM503.
 View the official record →

-Caerphilly Iron Furnace is a post-medieval industrial ironworks located in Caerphilly, Wales, representing an important phase in Welsh iron production during the eighteenth and nineteenth centuries.
+Caerphilly Iron Furnace is a post-medieval industrial structure associated with ironworking activity in the Caerphilly area of South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM503.

 Caerphilly Iron Furnace dates from the post medieval/modern period, and is classified as a ironworks.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Caerphilly Iron Furnace is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM503.